Learning Path 6 - Lab 1 - Exercise 1 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)

 -

-In this task, you will build KQL statements to aggregate data.
+In this task, you’ll build KQL statements to aggregate data.
 Summarize groups the rows according to the by group columns, and calculates aggregations over each group.

 -